 Fuel: Whole Foods (550 Bowie St.)

-The Finish at 10th Street & Congress Avenue (mile 26): Once you’ve shared the love out on the race route, it’s definitely worth coming down to the finish area on Congress, just south of the Capitol.
-There’s live music, trailer food and of course, the finish itself, where you will witness 15,000 runners converge at the finish line.
-They'll love to see you there!
+Once you’ve shared the love out on the race route, it’s worth coming down to the finish area on Congress, just south of the Capitol.
+Enjoy live music, food trailers and two jumbotrons at the Finish Line, where you can witness 17,000 runners converge.

 Contributed by Stacey Conley.
 Stacey brings over 20 years of event planning, sports marketing and race management experience to her role as President of ConleySports Productions, LLC.
 She has worked at the Austin Marathon full-time since 2002.
 Photos courtesy of the Austin Marathon and Half Marathon.